 (Warning: whilst I work for Heroku, this isn't official supported - it's just something I discovered in my spare time.
 Hopefully this helps someone but leave me any feedback on Twitter

 In terms of getting a VPN client working there's no official support for this as part of the default image.
-You could try this experimental buildpack though:
+To get something working you will need to add another buildpack to your app.
+If you haven't worked with multiple buildpacks before, read up on the best approach for those here https://devcenter.heroku.com/articles/using-multiple-buildpacks-for-an-app

 heroku buildpacks:add --index 1 https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-apt